GD32VF103 SoC is the first general RISC-V MCU from GigaDevice Semiconductor in the world which is based on Nuclei RISC-V Process Core.

 The SoC diagram can be checked as below GD32VF103 SoC Diagram

-In Nuclei SDK, we support the following two boards based on GD32VF103 SoC, see:
+In Nuclei SDK, we support the following four boards based on GD32VF103 SoC, see:

 If you want to use this GD32VF103 SoC in Nuclei SDK, you need to set the